kristi11/ww-filament/README.md

 21. [ ]  Add in app tracking for orders.
 Thinking of using laravel reverb for live tracking.
 22. [X]  Add One Time Passwords (OTP) for an extra added layer of security
 23. [X]  Add [Panel switch](https://filamentphp.com/plugins/bezhansalleh-panel-switch) so the administrator switches between the panels for each of the available roles to see what's available for that particular panel and make the necessary changes if needed
+24. [X] Add [auto logout](https://filamentphp.com/plugins/niladam-auto-logout) plugin where you can set an auto logout timer to bump up security

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>